 The invention of decaffeinated coffee

-Although those techniques from decaffeination's earliest days are still in use today, the process is not as straightforward as you'd expect.
+Although those techniques from decaffeination's earliest days are still in use, the process is not as straightforward as expected.
 Chris Stemman, the executive director of the British Coffee Association, says that specialist decaffeination companies based in Europe, Canada, South America, and the United States carry out the process.

 How exactly do you take caffeine out of a coffee bean?

-Today, four major processes are used for decaffeination, broadly categorized into two: Solvent-based processes (Direct-Solvent Process and Indirect-Solvent Process) and Non-solvent-based processes (Swiss Water Process and Carbon Dioxide Process).
+Today, four major processes for decaffeination are broadly categorized into two: Solvent-based processes (Direct-Solvent Process and Indirect-Solvent Process) and Non-solvent-based processes (Swiss Water Process and Carbon Dioxide Process).

 In the solvent-based process, a chemical solvent such as methylene chloride or ethyl acetate removes the caffeine.
-Both agents are safe and approved by the U.S. Food and Drug Administration (FDA), and in 1985, stated that the likelihood of any healthy risk from methylene chloride was so low as to be essentially non-existent.
-Coffee decaffeination usually uses solutions with one part per million even though FDA rules allow up to 10 parts per million of residual methylene.
+Both agents are safe and approved by the U.S. Food and Drug Administration (FDA).
+In 1985, the likelihood of health risks from methylene chloride was so low as to be essentially non-existent.
+Coffee decaffeination usually uses solutions with one part per million, even though FDA rules allow up to 10 parts per million of residual methylene.

 In the Direct-Solvent Process, coffee beans are directly soaked in solvent, usually ethyl acetate or methylene chloride, removing the caffeine.
 Ethylene acetate is a natural fruit ether made from acetic acid, the building block of vinegar.
-First, green coffee beans steamed for about half an hour to release the caffeine, open their pores, making them more responsive to a solvent.
+First, green coffee beans are steamed for about half an hour to release the caffeine and open their pores, making them more responsive to a solvent.
 They are then rinsed repeatedly for ten hours, typically in either methylene chloride or ethyl acetate, to bind the caffeine away (remove) from the beans.
-The caffeine-laden solvent is then drained away and the beans are steamed again to remove any residual solvent.
-Although that is disturbing to some folks, the likelihood of finding any traces of chemicals in a brewed cup of coffee is very low because coffee is roasted at 400+ degrees and brewed at about 200 degrees.
+The caffeine-laden solvent is then drained away, and the beans are steamed again to remove any residual solvent.
+Although disturbing to some folks, the likelihood of finding traces of chemicals in a brewed cup of coffee is very low because coffee is roasted at 400+ degrees and brewed at about 200 degrees.

-Some hail ethyl acetate to be more "natural" than other chemicals and safer than methylene chloride because it exists in minute quantities in ripening fruits, such as apples and blackberries.
-Thus, decaf coffee processed using ethylene acetate is often labelled as 'naturally' decaffeinated or ‘The Ethyl Acetate Method’ because the solvent occurs in nature.
-However, the ethylene acetate used for decaffeinated coffee could be synthetic because it's difficult and expensive to gather enough in nature.
+Some hail ethyl acetate to be more 'natural' than other chemicals and safer than methylene chloride because it exists in minute quantities in ripening fruits, such as apples and blackberries.
+Thus, decaf coffee processed using ethylene acetate is often labeled as 'naturally' decaffeinated or 'The Ethyl Acetate Method' because the solvent occurs in nature.
+However, the ethylene acetate used for decaffeinated coffee could be synthetic because it is difficult and expensive to gather enough in nature.
 Ethyl acetate is produced commercially from ethyl alcohol and acetic acid from natural ingredients or petroleum derivatives.

-In the Indirect-Solvent Process, the beans are soaked in hot water (near-boiling) for several hours, which extracts the caffeine and other flavor elements and oils from the beans.
+In the Indirect-Solvent Process, the beans are soaked in hot water (near-boiling) for several hours, extracting the caffeine, other flavor elements, and oils from the beans.
 Then, the caffeine-laden water is transferred to a separate tank and treated with a solvent; thus, the solvent never touches the beans.
 The molecules of the chemical solvent selectively bond with the caffeine molecules, and the resulting mixture is then heated to evaporate the solvent and caffeine.

-Finally, the flavor-laden water is put back to the tank with the beans, which reabsorb most of the coffee oils and flavor elements.
+Finally, the flavor-laden water is returned to the tank with the beans, which reabsorb most coffee oils and flavor elements.
 This process is prevalent in Europe, especially Germany, and primarily uses methylene chloride as a solvent.
-Hence, it's often referred to as 'KWV Method' (short for Kaffee Veredelugs Werk), 'The European Method,’ ‘Euro Prep' or 'Methylene Chloride Method.'
+Hence, it is often referred to as 'KWV Method' (short for Kaffee Veredelugs Werk), 'The European Method,' 'Euro Prep' or 'Methylene Chloride Method.'